 He has particular expertise in EU policies, the WTO and agricultural trade policies, and biofuels policies.
 More details can be found under the 'Research' tab, and via the link to his publications.

 His main teaching is on the Economics of European Union but, in most years he also contributes to a range of undergraduate and postgraduate modules on international and applied economics and, increasingly, also on research methods.

-Within the Division of Economics Rob is currently Module Leader for the Level 3 module Jean Monnet Europe and the World Economy, and Module Leader for the Level 3 Research Project in Economics.
+Within the Division of Economics, Rob is currently Module Leader for the Level 3 module Jean Monnet Europe and the World Economy, and Module Leader for the Level 3 Research Project (Economics).
 He is also the Division's Placement co-ordinator.
 He is a member of the NBS Research Policy Group.
 He chairs the NBS School Research Ethics Committee and is a member of the College Research Ethics Committee.

-  In 2012 Rob was awarded Nottingham Trent Students Union's Outstanding Teaching Award, 2012, for NBS.
+In 2012 Rob was awarded Nottingham Trent Students Union's Inaugural Outstanding Teaching Award, for NBS.

 In 2013 Rob was one of only two academics at NTU to receive the inaugural Vice Chancellor's Teaching Award.

 In 2014, Rob was awarded a National Teaching Fellowship by the Higher Education Academy.